Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-05-pick-under-the-hood.md

 ---
-title: Pick under the hood in TypeScript
+title: Pick under the hood
 date: "2021-04-05"
 description: Given existing type or interface, we need to extract part of properties
 labels: